fluidattacks/makes/README.md

   parameters respectively.
 - Derivations are rebuilt
   every time
-  provided paths change,
+  provided path contents change, thus increasing reproducibility.
+- Derivations are not rebuilt
-  thus increasing reproducibility.
+  if the path contents do not change, thus increasing performance.
 - It removes spurious files and directories created while developing, thus increasing reproducibility.
-- It is fast, as it only loads the repository HEAD once and then reuses it.

 Inputs:

-- path (`str`):
+- relativePath (`str`):
   path to store.
   It must be absolute
   within the repository.